carefree0910/carefree-creator/README.md

 An open sourced, AI-powered creator for everyone.

 - [WebUI](https://creator.nolibox.com/guest) (Recommended!)
+  - We also recommend to launch a [Google Colab](https://colab.research.google.com/github/carefree0910/carefree-creator/blob/dev/tests/server.ipynb) server for this WebUI!
 - [Google Colab](https://colab.research.google.com/github/carefree0910/carefree-creator/blob/dev/tests/demo.ipynb) (Very limited features, but very customizable!)

 > This repo (`carefree-creator`) contains the backend server's codes, the **WebUI** codes (`noli-creator`) will be open sourced as well if it gains enough interests 😉.